 Figure 7.2.1.1-1: 5G-RG Registration via W-5GAN

+Editor’s note: The procedure assuming that EAP-5G is used between the 5G-RG and the W-AGF.
+This assumption may be revised based on SA3, BBF and Cablelabs decision.

-1. The 5G-RG connects to a W-5GAN with procedures outside the scope of 3GPP and creates an initial not authenticated W-CP signaling connection
+1. The 5G-RG connects to a W-5GAN with procedures outside the scope of 3GPP and creates an initial not authenticated W-CP EAP connection.
+This connection shall support EAP messages transfer between 5G-RG and W-AGF.

 2. The W-AGF sends an EAP-Request/5G-Start packet over the W-CP connection.
 The EAP-Request/5G-Start packet informs the 5G-RG to initiate an EAP-5G session, i.e. to start sending NAS messages encapsulated within EAP-5G packets.

-Editor’s note: This step depends on BBF/CableLabs decision for what protocols to use for NAS transport.

-3. The 5G-RG sends an EAP-Response/5G-NAS packet that contains the Access Network parameters (AN parameters) and a Registration Request message.
-The AN parameters contain information that is used by the W-AGF for selecting an AMF in the 5G core network.
-This information includes the GUAMI, the Selected PLMN ID, the Requested NSSAI and the Establishment cause.
+3. The 5G-RG sends an EAP-Response/5G-NAS packet that contains the Access Network parameters (SUCI or 5G-GUTI, the selected PLMN, Requested NSSAI and Establishment Cause) and a NAS Registration Request message (SUCI or 5G-GUTI, security parameters/UE security capability, NSSAI parameters, UE MM Core Network Capability, PDU session status, Follow-on request).
 The Establishment cause provides the reason for requesting a signalling connection with 5GC.

-Editor’s note: TBD if EAP-Identity request is needed.
-Not needed in untrusted N3GPP scenario since IKE carries the identity
+Editor’s note: The steps from 1 to 3 depend on BBF/CableLabs decision for what protocols to use for NAS transport.
+The step needs to be revised based on their decision.

-4. The W-AGF shall select an AMF based on the received AN parameters and local policy, as specified in TS 23.501 [2], clause 6.5.3.
-The W-AGF shall then forward the Registration Request received from the UE to the selected AMF within an N2 message.
-This message contains N2 parameters that include the Selected PLMN ID and the Establishment cause.
+4. The W-AGF shall select an AMF based on the received AN parameters and local policy, as specified in TS 23.501 [2], clause 6.3.5.
+The W-AGF shall then forward the Registration Request received from the UE to the selected AMF within an N2 initial UE message (NAS message, Line-id based ULI, Establishment cause, AMF set id, UE context request, Allowed NSSAI).

-5. The selected AMF may decide to request the SUCI by sending a NAS Identity Request message to UE.
-This NAS message and all subsequent NAS messages are sent to 5G-RG encapsulated within EAP/5G-NAS packets.
+5. The selected AMF may decide to request the SUCI by sending a N2 Downlink NAS transport message (NAS Identity Request) message to W-AGF.
+This NAS message and the response are sent between W-AGF and 5G-RG encapsulated within EAP/5G-NAS packets.

-6. The AMF may decide to authenticate the UE by invoking an AUSF.
+6. The AMF may decide to authenticate the 5G-RG by invoking an AUSF.
 In this case, the AMF shall select an AUSF as specified in TS 23.501 [2] clause 6.3.4 based on SUPI or SUCI.

-The AUSF executes the authentication of the UE as specified in TS 33.501 [15].
+The AUSF executes the authentication of the 5G-RG as specified in TS 33.501 [15].
 The AUSF selects a UDM as described in TS 23.501 [2], clause 6.3.8 and gets the authentication data from UDM.
 The authentication packets are encapsulated within NAS authentication messages and the NAS authentication messages are encapsulated within EAP/5G-NAS packets.
+Between W-AGF and AMF, the messages are encapsulated within N2 downlink/uplink NAS transport messages.
 After the successful authentication:

 In step 6c, the AUSF shall send the anchor key (SEAF key) to AMF which is used by AMF to derive NAS security keys and a security key for W-AGF (W-AGF key).
-The UE also derives the anchor key (SEAF key) and from that key it derives the NAS security keys and the security key for W-AGF (W-AGF key).
-The W-AGF key can be used by the 5G-RG and W-AGF for establishing an authenticated W-CP connection (in step 10b).
+The 5G-RG also derives the anchor key (SEAF key) and from that key it derives the NAS security keys and the security key for W-AGF (W-AGF key).

 In step 6c, the AUSF shall also include the SUPI, if in step 6a the AMF provided to AUSF a SUCI .

+The AMF decides if the Registration Request needs to be rerouted as described in clause TS 23.502 clause 4.2.2.2.3, where the initial AMF refers to the AMF.

+Editor’s note: Check that procedure for authentication of 5G-RG is added to 33.501.